 -2.jpg)

-The Indigenous Justice Centre of Alberta supports and collaborates with the Calgary Indigenous Court (located in the Calgary Courthouse) to provide consistent and relevant legal services related to the needs of Indigenous People, especially when it comes to improving access to legal representation.
+The Indigenous Justice Centre of Alberta supports and collaborates with the Calgary Indigenous Court (located in the Calgary Courthouse) to provide consistent and relevant legal services related to the needs of Indigenous People, especially when it comes to improving access to culturally relevant legal representation.
 People with matters in the Indigenous court will have a stronger and more structured approach that aligns more consistently with the intent and spirit of the Indigenous court by taking a restorative approach to justice.

 Contact Us